sissaschool/xmlschema/doc/extras.rst

 Schema based filters
 --------------------

-Within templates you can use a set of addional filters, available for all generator subclasses:
+Within templates you can use a set of additional filters, available for all generator subclasses:

 name